AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 to favored ones.
 His system was a sort of Egyptian metempsychosis grafted on Christianity, an Oriental mysticism endeavoring to stand on a Christian foundation, and thus solve the problem of human destiny.
-Man and nature are represented as struggling upwards. \"The restoration of all things that in the beginning were established in the seed of the universe shall be restored in their own season.\"
+Man and nature are represented as struggling upwards.
+"The restoration of all things that in the beginning were established in the seed of the universe shall be restored in their own season."

 Irenaeus charges the Basilidians with immorality, but Clement, who knew them better, denies it, and defends them.[^186]